How to Grow and Care for Ficus radicans 'Variegata' Indoors

 Watering

-Water Variegated Rooting Fig liberally during the growing season until water comes out through the drainage holes and allow the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water Variegated Rooting Fig liberally during the growing season until water comes out through the drainage holes and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.

-Reduce watering during the cold season to maintain the soil barely moist as growth is minimal at this time.
+Reduce watering during the cold season to maintain the soil barely moist as growth is minimal at this time but never allow the soil to dry out completely.
+Use water that is at room temperature to water the plant as cold water can cause reduced growth and leaf drop.

 Temperature and Humidity